Equidistribution in Families of Abelian Varieties and Uniformity: The Equilibrium measure

 \section{The Equilibrium measure}

-In this section, we describe -- up to a proportionality factor to appear much later in Lemma \ref{lemma::proportionality_constant} -- the equilibrium measure $\mu_\nu$ appearing in Theorem \ref{theorem:equidistribution}, establishing also some essential lemmas for its proof in the next section.
-In contrast to the rest of the article, we work here with a smooth complex base variety $S$, a family $\pi: A \rightarrow S$ of complex abelian varieties of relative dimension $g$, an irreducible complex subvariety $X \subseteq A$ having dimension $d$, and an immersion $\iota: A \hookrightarrow \IP^N_\IC$.
-For each integer $k\geq 1$, we consider the $(1,1)$-form
+In this section, we describe -- up to a proportionality factor appearing in Lemma \ref{lemma::proportionality_constant} below -- the equilibrium measure $\mu_\nu$ postulated in Theorem \ref{theorem:equidistribution}, establishing also some essential lemmas for its proof in the next section.
+In contrast to the rest of the article, we work here with a smooth, irreducible \textit{complex} variety $S$, a family $\pi: A \rightarrow S$ of \textit{complex} abelian varieties of relative dimension $g$, an irreducible subvariety $X \subseteq A$ of dimension $d$ such that $\pi(X)=S$, and an immersion $\iota: A \hookrightarrow \IP^N_\IC$.
+Notationally, we identify the complex-analytic spaces associated with complex algebraic varieties with their sets of complex-valued points.